turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

   }
 ```

-Install nodemon as a development dependency:
+Install `nodemon` as a development dependency.
+It'll automatically reload our server for us as we make changes.

 ```
 npm install nodemon --save-dev
 ```

-Install knex and pg (postgres):
+Install `knex` and `pg` (postgres):

 ```
 npm install knex pg --save
 ```

-And install knex globally so we can use it on the command line:
+Also install `knex` globally so we can use it on the command line:

 ```
 npm install knex -g